By Jill Shue

 1- Do your finances and practice retention/growth trends support your decision to drop insurance contracts?
 An in-depth financial review and practice trends are key in your decision making.
 What percentage of patients would be affected by this decision?

 2- Is this a whim decision or something you have contemplated for years on end?
 Abrupt decisions regarding future insurance relationships may backfire and cause a higher patient loss than anticipated or than can be afforded.
 If this is a decision you have been preparing for and you have that plan that is forever a thorn in your side, this may be a great time to review whether to continue that contract.

-3- Outside of COVID, has there been a waiting list to be seen or is this a pent up demand resulting from the shutdown?
+3- Outside of COVID, has there been a waiting list to be seen, or is this a pent-up demand resulting from the shutdown?
 Due to the length of time waiting to be seen at their dental home, some patients may be calling around to see who can get them in sooner, which may give a false view on practice growth.
 The phones ringing continuously with patients waiting to be seen can feel overwhelming, but is this a temporary demand?
-If you look into your October/November schedules, does this trend continue or do the holes in the schedule return?
+If you look into your October/November schedules, does this trend continue, or do the holes in the scheduled return?

-5- Consider implementing an in house membership plan, if you haven’t already done so.
+5- Consider implementing an in-house membership plan, if you haven’t already done so.
 Providing your patients with an alternative option to purchasing an insurance plan is a great way to introduce the change in your network status.
-This alternative option will show your patients the benefits to a membership plan without an outside party placing restrictions on their healthcare, while still providing them with savings.
+This alternative option will show your patients the benefits of a membership plan without an outside party placing restrictions on their healthcare, while still providing them with savings.

-Let our team of experts assist you in reviewing the financial status and trends within your practice and to prepare your team in the coming changes successfully with minimal impact on your patient base.
+Let our team of experts assist you in reviewing the financial status and trends within your practice and prepare your team for the coming changes successfully with minimal impact on your patient base.